Ralph Sarkis

 Crowdsourcing YouTube Captions in Class

 I would like to build a platform where language teachers can give as homework to their students the task of captioning YouTube videos.
-Initially, the teacher can assemble a big playlists with videos in their desired language which have no captioning yet (or maybe the video has caption in one language but not in another).
+Initially, the teacher can assemble a big playlist with videos in their desired language which have no captioning yet (or maybe the video has caption in one language but not in another).
 Then they can ask their students to choose a video in this playlist and caption it (or translate the existing captions).
 Finally, the teacher can go over the work done by the students and correct it before submitting the captions to YouTube.

-I think that many people (teachers, creators and students) could benefit from a platform like this.
+I think that many people (teachers, creators, and students) could benefit from a platform like this.
 I trust the great diversity in the content published to YouTube will make it possible for every teacher to find videos they think are suitable for their class and for every student to find a video they can engage with.
 The creators will also reach a larger audience through this platform.

 I am also pretty sure this could easily be implemented as part of Google Classroom.
 As of November 2020, I have not found such a project and even worse, YouTube has recently removed the community contributions.